Electrical Flux and Gauss’s Law

 Gauss’s law in simpler terms, states the amount of electric field passing through a surface to the charge present inside that surface, providing a mathematical way to understand electric fields around charged objects. to find the non-integral form of Gauss’s law (in vacuum ≈ air):

-, as well as the three integral forms of Gauss’s law:
+This equation simplifies the process of calculating electric fields for systems with symmetry, as well as the three integral forms of Gauss’s law:

 Is a Gaussian surface real or imaginary?